If you are in immediate danger, call 911.

 If the assault, harassment or stalking was done by a St. Cloud State student or employee, St. Cloud State's Title IX Coordinator can provide assistance to help you complete your coursework safely.
 If the assault, harassment or stalking was not done by a St. Cloud State University student or employee St. Cloud State's Title IX Coordinator can still assist you, as can the Women’s Center staff, in communicating your needs to other faculty and staff on campus.

-If you report directly to the Office for Institutional Equity and Access, to the Interim Title IX Coordinator, Judith Siminoe, she will meet with you and determine whether a full investigation is required and be sure you are aware of other resources available to you.
+If you report directly to the Office for Institutional Equity and Access, the Vice President for Equity and Inclusion & Title IX Coordinator will meet with you and determine whether a full investigation is required and be sure you are aware of other resources available to you.
 Once a complaint is received by any employee, the University has an obligation to conduct an inquiry into the allegations.
-If it is determined that the allegations rise to the level of a violation of the Student Code of Conduct, an investigator will be assigned and the investigation will commence.
+If it is determined that the allegations rise to the level of a violation of the Student Code of Community Standards, an investigator will be assigned and the investigation will commence.

 If you report to St. Cloud State's Office of Public Safety they will assist you in contacting the St. Cloud Police Department to make a complaint to local law enforcement.